ACME-Climate/acme_processflow/source/configuration.rst

     * project_path (string): This is the base of the processflow project directory tree.
 All input and output will be stored here under project_path/input/ and project_path/output/.
 Any required directories will be generated.
     * email (string): This is the email address to send notifications to.
-    * native_grid_cleanup (bool): This is a boolean flag to denoting if the native grid files produced by post processing jobs should be deleted after all jobs successfully complete
-    * local_globus_uuid (string): The local globus transfer nodes unique id.
-This is optional and only required if using globus for file transfers

 **example**
 ::